 2. Use an Outdoor Faucet Cover

-You can find a lot of different covers at hardware stores, home improvement centers, and online marketplaces, so there are many options to choose the one that suits your needs best.
+- Wide Range of Options: You can find a variety of faucet covers at hardware stores, home improvement centers, and online marketplaces.
+Explore different options to choose the one that suits your needs best.

 3. Install a Frost-Free Faucet

-Frost-free faucets are designed to prevent freezing and bursting, protecting outdoor faucets during winter.
+- Preventing Freezing: Frost-free faucets are designed to prevent freezing and bursting, offering robust protection for outdoor faucets.

 - Turn Off Water Supply: Begin by turning off the water supply valve on the house side of the frost-free faucet.

-2) Remove the old drain valve from under the sink and discard it.
+- Remove Old Drain Valve: Remove the old drain valve located beneath the sink and discard it.

-3) Cut a hole in a section of pipe insulation big enough for a slip nut so it can be screwed onto the threaded pipe coming out from under your sink.
+- Prepare Pipe Insulation: Cut a hole in a section of pipe insulation large enough to accommodate a slip nut, allowing it to be screwed onto the threaded pipe beneath the sink.

-4) Slip a slip nut on each end of this piece of pipe insulation, then screw them onto either end of the pipe.
+- Attach Slip Nuts: Slide a slip nut onto each end of the pipe insulation, then screw them onto both ends of the pipe.

 4. Monitor Water Pressure